her-mirror/Agent-Aara/docs/appendices/glossary.md

 ### C

 **Configuration**
-: Settings that control how Ara behaves, stored in YAML files and environment variables.
+: Settings that control how Aara behaves, stored in YAML files and environment variables.

 **Caching**
 : Storing frequently accessed data to improve response times.